puresyntax71/civicrm_field_options/README.md

 ##### CiviCRM Field Options

 This module Provides CiviCRM Option Group options in Drupal Node.
-In case you want to user CiviCRM Fields option to be used in Drupal node, so instead of creating same option manual, use same field option through this module.
+In case you want to use the CiviCRM Fields option to be used in Drupal node, so instead of creating the same option manually, use the same field option through this module.

-This module does not sync the save data on drupal node to civicrm. it just provide civicrm field option to drupal fields.
+This module does not sync the saved data on the drupal node to civicrm.
+It just provides civicrm field options to drupal fields.

 INSTALLATION
 ------------